winningproduct/learn-portal/content/5-build/07-technical-debt-mgt.md

 ---

 ## Why
 Technical debt is a form of accumulated bugs or technical shortcuts used during development.
 Technical debt should be managed during the product life cycle.
-However, it doesn't mean there should be zero technical debt.
-It’s more about managing product code deficiencies in a more effective manner that adds value to the business & product.
+However, it does not mean there should be zero technical debt.
+It is more about managing product code deficiencies in a more effective manner that adds value to the business & product.

 ## How
 When dealing with technical debt, feature development time, delivery deadlines, business impact, and development cost has to be considered to find a suitable strategy to manage technical debt.
 The following are some of those strategies.
 Once the project team agrees upon a plan, they must adhere.

-- 1 Out of every 4 work items
+- 1 out of every 4 work items
-- 1 Day a week
+- 1 day a week
 - Rotating role
 - Refactoring as part of feature work